apache/comdev-site/source/contributors/non-code.md

 ## Project management

-Apache projects are not usually tied to strict release schedules, feature sprints, and other strict planning regiments that you see in commercial software development efforts.
+Apache projects are not usually tied to release schedules, feature sprints, and other strict planning that you see in commercial software development efforts.
 However, there's often value in having someone who tracks what is being worked on, what's next on the roadmap, and what is intended to be in upcoming releases.
 Having project management skills can be a real benefit to a project that has a diverse set of developers all working on different things.
-A project manager can coordinate communication ensure that everyone is aware of priorities, and help avoid conflicts.
+A project manager can coordinate communication to ensure that everyone is aware of priorities, and help avoid conflicts.

 If you're good at this kind of thing, come [talk with